 By taking stock of your needs and how you’ll use the internet, you can determine the best solution for you.

 Are you a digital nomad?
-If you work remotely and your income depends on a reliable internet connection, you’ll want the most reliable solution, even if that costs a little more.
+Depending on income from remote working requires a reliable solution, even if it costs a little more.